mobxjs/mobx/example/blog/React+Observables.md

 For starters, lets define the data model.
 There are articles with a name and price and there is a shopping cart with a total cost, which is based on the sum of its entries.
 Each entry refers to an article, stores an amount and has a derived price.
 The relations within our data model are visualized below.
-Open bullets represent derived date, that should be updated if some other data changes and so should its representation in the UI.
+Open bullets represent derived data, that should be updated if related data changes and as a result the corresponding UI parts should be updated as well.
-So even in this simple model a lot of data is flowing around, and that a lot of UI updates are required when stuff changes.

 ![data model](model.png)